CharlesChiuGit/Logseq-Git-Sync-101/README.md

 #### What is Rejected push?

-Rejected push happens when you make changes to the older version of your repo.
-Your local repo are not up-to-date.
+Rejected push happens when the remote (eg, GitHub) contains modifications that you have yet to download.
+This can happen if you forgot to do a pull in your local version before commitng new changes to it.

 #### What is Git Conflict?

-Git conflict happens when you have two commits modifying same line of the files.
+Git conflict happens when you have two commits, one local and the other remote, which modify the same file in the same lines.

 #### Why do I need to know how to solve rejected push & Git conflict?